-To keep your audience coming back for more, you will need to produce quality content they are interested in.
+To keep your audience returning to your Facebook Business page, you will want to produce quality content they are interested in engaging with.

-When Facebook Pages first came out, businesses thought they would have to publish a ton of content to be noticed, and they did.
-Doing so oversaturated people’s News Feeds.
+When Facebook Pages first emerged, businesses thought they would have to publish tons of content to be noticed and oversaturated people’s Facebook newsfeeds.